-In some cases we may ask you to allow a prospective tenant to view your home and your co-operation is appreciated.
+We may ask you to allow a prospective tenant to view your home and your cooperation is appreciated.

 At the end of the tenancy, you must remove all your belongings from the property and leave it clean and tidy and in good order.